solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_07_Connect_Query_Azure_CLI.md

 # Query Azure Database for MySQL Using the Azure CLI

-This guide explains how to perform queries against Azure Database for MySQL Flexible Server using the Azure CLI and the `az mysql flexible-server` utilities.
+This section explains how to perform queries against Azure Database for MySQL Flexible Server using the Azure CLI and the `az mysql flexible-server` utilities and references the steps in the [Quickstart: Connect and query with Azure CLI with Azure Database for MySQL - Flexible Server](https://docs.microsoft.com/azure/mysql/flexible-server/connect-azure-cli#create-a-database) article.

 ## Setup

-While the Azure sample demonstrates how to provision a Flexible Server instance using the CLI, you can follow one of the provisioning methods in the [Provision MySQL Flexible Server](./03_05_Provision_MySQL_Flexible_Server.md) document.
+While the Azure article demonstrates how to provision a Flexible Server instance using the CLI, you can utilize any of the provisioning methods in the [Provision MySQL Flexible Server](./03_05_Provision_MySQL_Flexible_Server.md) section.

 ## Instructions

-This guide is based on a [Microsoft document.](https://docs.microsoft.com/azure/mysql/flexible-server/connect-azure-cli#create-a-database)

 The Azure CLI supports running queries interactively, via the `az mysql flexible-server connect` command, which is similar to running queries interactively against a MySQL instance through the MySQL CLI.
 It is also possible to run an individual SQL query or a SQL file using the `az mysql flexible-server execute` command.